Ramadas-Kamat/chatbot-reply/test/README.txt

-To run the tests, from the parent directory of test and pycharge, do:
+To run the tests, from the parent directory of test and chatbot_reply, do:

 $ python test

-See __main__.py for details.
+See test/__main__.py for details.